bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 {% endhighlight %}

 Next download a dataset of face images.
-It doesn't matter if they have labels or not, we'll get rid of them for this.
+It doesn't matter if they have labels or not, we'll get rid of them.
 A non-exhaustive list of options are:
 [MS-Celeb-1M](https://www.microsoft.com/en-us/research/project/msr-image-recognition-challenge-irc/),
 [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html),